codeforequity-at/botium-connector-inbenta/README.md

 Set the capability __CONTAINERMODE__ to __inbenta__ to activate this connector.

 ### INBENTA_API_KEY
-The API KEY from Inbenta App
+The API KEY from Inbenta App ([Inbenta API Credentials ](https://help.inbenta.com/en/general/inbenta-app/administration/managing-credentials-for-developers/finding-your-instance-s-api-credentials/))

 ### INBENTA_SECRET
-The SECRET from Inbenta App
+The SECRET from Inbenta App ([Inbenta API Credentials ](https://help.inbenta.com/en/general/inbenta-app/administration/managing-credentials-for-developers/finding-your-instance-s-api-credentials/))

 ### INBENTA_SOURCE
 Source identifier (e.g. facebook, mobile, etc.) used to filter the logs in the Dashboards.
 You can use any value.